axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 Available in {{% param "product.abbrev" %}} version 4.4 and later.

 The `s3()` destination sends log messages to the [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) object storage service.
-Messages are normally sent encrypted with TLS (HTTPS), but you can sepecify a custom unencrypted HTTP endpoint.
+Messages are normally sent encrypted with TLS (HTTPS), but you can specify a custom unencrypted HTTP endpoint.

 ## Prerequisites